yasirkula/UnitySimplePatchTool/README.md

 ![patcher_ui](Images/patcher-ui.png)

 If you [sign your *VersionInfo* and/or *PatchInfo* files with private RSA key(s)](https://github.com/yasirkula/SimplePatchTool/wiki/Signing-&-Verifying-Patches), you can paste their corresponding public RSA key(s) to the **Version Info RSA** and/or **Patch Info RSA** variables in the demo scenes.

-If you plan to add self patching support to your app or test a demo scene that makes use of self patching, make sure that [your target platform's self patcher executable is set up](#about-self-patcher-executable).

 ### [PatcherControlPanelDemo](Plugins/SimplePatchTool/Demo/PatcherControlPanelDemo.cs)